5 Gifts Ideas for a Frugal Christmas on a Budget

 4. Making something is the ultimate frugal Christmas gift

-You can also assemble some really cute dry-baked good mixes.
-Basically, you just put all the dry ingredients for a batch of cookies in a jar, slap on a ribbon & print out a recipe card.
-With a little effort, you can look creative and thoughtful.
+You can also assemble cute dry-baked good mixes.
+It’s such an easy and fun project—just layer all the dry ingredients for a batch of cookies in a mason jar, tie on a ribbon, and print out a recipe card.
+It looks creative and thoughtful, and it doesn’t break the bank.

-If you can sew, knit, or crochet, consider making small items as gifts.
-My husband’s grandma knit little dish scrubber pads about 10 years ago for Christmas, and I still prefer those over any other scrubber I’ve used.
-She’s also given us afghans over the years, but those take a lot of time and yarn.
+If you know how to sew, knit, or crochet, consider making small things like dish scrubbers or scarves.
+My husband’s grandma knitted us these little dish scrubber pads about 10 years ago for Christmas, and I still use them!
+They’re useful things that are incredibly thoughtful, and they last for a long time.
+She’s also gifted us beautiful afghans over the years, which are a unique gift that really takes time, care, and yarn.
+It’s amazing how something handmade can carry so much real value.

 5. Give second-hand gifts

-During normal times, we like to browse second-hand stores.
-We buy clothes for our kids there, if we can find them, but we’ve also purchased gifts.
-A couple of years ago, my nephew was obsessed with the solar system.
-We happened to find a huge book on the topic at Goodwill for $3, so we snagged that for his Christmas gift.
+We’ve always been fans of browsing second-hand stores.
+It’s a great way to find unique gifts without breaking the bank.
+We’ve bought clothes for our kids when we find good deals, but we’ve also scored some amazing gifts.
+A couple of years ago, my nephew was totally obsessed with the solar system.
+We stumbled upon a huge, beautifully illustrated book on the topic at Goodwill for just $3, and it turned out to be the perfect gift for him.
+He loved it!

 If you know someone who loves vintage clothing or expensive labels, thrift stores can be a great source.
 Also, check out sites like Poshmark and Thredup.